ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

   started Designer, it will use the value for :guilabel:`Object name` as the file name.
 * :nobutton:`CANCEL` --- Exit Designer without saving the test case.
 * :wbutton:`EDIT` --- Return to the screen capture interface.

-For now, press the :nobutton:`CANCEL` button to exit without creating an object.

-.. _alyvix_designer_interface_reading:
-.. topic:: Further Information

-   To learn more about interacting with the visual elements and what they can do, see the :ref:`Component Tree <alyvix_designer_component_tree_top>` page.

-You can find more information about the available options for test cases and components on the :ref:`Interface Options <alyvix_designer_options>` page.

-The :ref:`Test Case Data Format <test_case_data_format_top>` page provides technical details on how Alyvix Designer files are organized and what they contain.

-Finally, the :ref:`Getting Started example <getting_started_example_start>` for Designer provides step-by-step instructions on using Designer as part of a simple workflow.